IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 It's easy to prove that $(I \otimes X) \cdot CX \cdot (I \otimes X)$ gives that same exact matrix.

-Or, as the YouTube video shows, we can even see it as a CNOT with a subsequent negation on `output`, which makes even more sense!
+Or, as the aforementioned [YouTube video](https://youtu.be/F_Riqjdh2oM) shows, we can even see it as a CNOT with a subsequent negation on `output`, which makes even more sense in this simple case.

 ```bash
  input    +-------------+    input'